-If you’re wondering which fitness career path is for you, read on as we step out the opportunities available to both Certificate III qualified Gym Instructors and Certificate IV qualified Personal Trainers.
+If you’re wondering which fitness career path is for you, read on as we step out the opportunities available to both Cert III in Fitness qualified Gym Instructors and Cert IV in Fitness qualified Personal Trainers.

 Fitness Australia’s Professional Scope of Practice highlights the value of exercise professionals in our communities by noting that qualified instructors and trainers play a significant role in enhancing the overall quality of life and health of individuals by planning and delivering safe and effective exercise programs.